 During the D23 Expo in August, Marvel also revealed plans for more Disney+ series set to premiere after Hawkeye, including She-Hulk, Ms. Marvel, and Moon Knight.
 All three shows draw from some lesser-known, but extremely popular characters’ adventures, with Ms. Marvel also giving Marvel its first Muslim superhero to headline her own series.

 What we’ve seen

-Captain America actor Chris Evans has all but confirmed he’ll be shedding his shield and uniform when Endgame concludes, offering a fond farewell to the character on social media near the end of filming.
-Evans’ contract reportedly doesn’t extend beyond Endgame, and the actor has expressed an interest in putting his hero days behind him.
+We’d expect nothing less, given that some of the biggest MCU actors are leaving the franchise behind.
+Captain America actor Chris Evans has all but confirmed that his character’s decision to shed his shield and uniform at the conclusion of Endgame will stick, and offered a fond farewell to the character on social media near the end of filming.
+Evans’ contract reportedly doesn’t extend beyond Endgame, and the actor has previously expressed interest in putting his hero days behind him.

 Officially wrapped on Avengers 4.
 It was an emotional day to say the least.
 Playing this role over the last 8 years has been an honor.
 To everyone in front of the camera, behind the camera, and in the audience, thank you for the memories!
 Eternally grateful.

 Similarly, Robert Downey Jr. has already started talking about life after Marvel, and Tony Stark’s fate in Endgame certainly looks final.
 That doesn’t mean there won’t be an Iron Man in the MCU, however.
 In the comics, a few different characters have donned Iron Man’s armor, so a second-generation Iron Man is a real possibility.